bczsalba/ekreta-docs-v3/README.md

 ]
 ```

-## Getting information about a specific message
+## Get information about a specific message
 The above method is limited in message length (I think at 100 characters), so this gets more info about a specific message.

 ```python